zachalewel/lrthw_exercises/chapter_1/Readme.md

      I added  ` - "''"` in the .rubocop.yml file in my master branch then I pushed that to github. and now it doesn't care about the " or '

+1)Why does Rubocop not complain about "Prefer single-quoted strings" on lines 6 and 7?
+Any thoughts?

+       Yes because those single quotes are inside of a string.
+And to use grammar you need to use double-quoted strings.